The 8 Best and Worst Foods for Cholesterol

 Share

 High cholesterol levels are extremely common in America.
-Thankfully, bad cholesterol is something that many of us can avoid or treat if we pay attention to our dietary habits.
+Thankfully, bad cholesterol is something that many of us can avoid if we pay attention to our dietary habits.
 Indeed, high cholesterol can be exacerbated by eating certain foods or forgetting to consume some healthy veggies.

 Want to know how to combat your high cholesterol by learning which foods to eat and avoid?
 You’ve come to the right place!